MarkOfosu/swimpulsepro/README.md

 This is a work in progress,
-Checkout it out live at[https://www.swimpulsepro.com/](https://www.swimpulsepro.com/)
+Check it out live at [https://www.swimpulsepro.com/](https://www.swimpulsepro.com/)

 SwimPulsePro is a web application designed to bridge the gap between coaches and athletes using current technology.
 The platform serves as an all-in-one solution for a swim team administration, workout management,attendance recording and tracking,  and performance tracking.